psi4/psi4/doc/userman/sphinx_psithon_doc/source/index.rst

       database and add it to the :exclude-members: list.
     *, delta_wfn, delta_wfn_lesser, delta_basis, delta_scheme, delta2_wfn, delta2_wfn_lesser, delta2_basis, delta2_scheme)]

+.. |dl| replace:: :math:`\Rightarrow`
+.. |dr| replace:: :math:`\Leftarrow`

 =======
 General
 =======

-To allow arbitrarily complex computations to be performed, PSI4 was built upon the Python interpreter.
-However, to make the input syntax simpler, some pre-processing of the input file is performed before it is interpreted, resulting in Python syntax that is customized for PSI, termed Psithon.
-The special hybrid of Python and Psi that makes for a clean input file (basically molecule, set, and basis blocks), without being valid python code was described in Chapter 3 of the User's Manual.
-This documentation addresses the pure python side- what functions allow the proper, compiled code to be run, what functions post-process and interact with that output, and how the ordinary (or ambitious) user sldfkjsldjklsjkl sldfkjsldjklsjkl
+To allow arbitrarily complex computations to be performed, PSI4 was built upon the Python interpreter, with modifications termed Psithon.
+Chapter 3 of the User's Manual described the non-standard Python associated with molecule, basis, and option specification.
+This documentation addresses the Python side- what functions allow the proper, compiled code to be run, what functions post-process and interact with that output, and how the ordinary (or ambitious) user can extent PSI4's functionality.

-In this section we will describe the essential features of the Psithon language.
-PSI4 is distributed with an extensive test suite, described in section E; the input files for these test cases can be found in the samples subdirectory of the top-level PSI4 source directory, and should serve as useful examples.
+.. include:: notes.rst

 ======
 Energy